Frequently Asked Questions

 What does it mean to 'treadle the threading'?

 If you have a computerized loom, 'treadle the threading' is a great method to help speed up a complex threading process.
+But also with a manual loom, you can use this method from WeavePoint 9.

 1. Design or enter your draft in WeavePoint and save it.